This article is part of a larger series on Payroll Services.

 Online onboarding, which means giving contractors the option to fill out onboarding forms like the W-9 electronically, is the top criterion; following closely behind is the ability to offer a self-service portal that contractors can use to see payments made, edit W-9 information, and print 1099 forms.
-Gusto and Square Payroll provide all these, while QuickBooks Payroll and Patriot Payroll lack onboarding tools for contractors.
+Rippling, Gusto, and Square Payroll provide all these, while QuickBooks Payroll and Patriot Payroll lack onboarding tools for contractors.
 Remote, on the other hand, only provides basic contractor onboarding.

 10% of Overall Score

 We considered online user reviews—including those of our competitors like G2 and Capterra—based on a 5-star scale, wherein any option with an average of 4+ stars is ideal.
 Also, software with 1,000 or more reviews on third-party sites is preferred.
-Of the three payroll solutions included in this guide, only Gusto got perfect marks here.
-The limited number of online user reviews available (below 500) as of this writing pulled the scores down for the other two.
+Of the six payroll solutions included in this guide, only Gusto and Patriot Payroll got perfect marks here.
+The limited number of online user reviews available (below 500) as of this writing pulled the scores down for the other four.

 5% of Overall Score